 The Lhasa Apso is a single-coated breed with long hair.
 Because of the long growth cycle of the hair, the Lhasa Apso sheds very little.

 The long coat of the Lhasa Apso will, however, need to be brushed and combed daily.

 The Maltese is another of the small dogs that don’t shed very much at all.

 If you have your Maltese’s hair cut short, the coat will just need a good brush about once a week.
 If the hair is long, it will need a daily brush to stop matting.

-It’s a very light shedder despite being double-coated.
+The Norwich Terrier is a very light shedder despite being double-coated.
 The coat does need a daily comb and brush.